 Gene Editing, GMOs, The Vatican and Quran

 Gene editing has emerged one of THE debates of the 21st Century.
 As suggested by the term, gene editing involves deliberate alteration of an organism’s genetic sequence.
 The results of this artificial process?
 A new genetic template which codes for desired target proteins.
-As you might know, proteins are the organic materials that make up a host of cellular and sub cellular parts, notably enzymes that are the regulators of all functions cellular.
+As you might know, proteins are the organic materials that make up a host of cellular and sub cellular parts.
+Most notable of which are enzymes.
+Enzymes regulate all functions cellular.
+From death, repair to specialist production of life giving molecules.

 With manipulation of DNA, the stuff which carries the blueprint of life, new life forms can be ‘created’ infinitum as dictated by human needs of the day.
 Such manufactured life forms, products of this process of genetic engineering, are collectively referred to as genetically modified organisms (GMO).It is in this act of playing god — through ‘creation’ itself and subsequent possession of the power to literary decide what lives, how what lives exists and what doesn’t live — that within lies the ethical questions that blight this otherwise novel branch of science.